-Megaesophagus in Bulldogs and French Bulldogs
+Megaesophagus and GERD in Bulldogs

 Megaesophagus in Bulldogs and French Bulldogs is most commonly due to inflammation of the esophagus (esophagitis)

 This abnormal distended esophageal pocket collects the recent meal and in doing so prevents it from reaching its normal destination, your bulldog stomach.
 This food is often “hacked up” whole as undigested food medically described as regurgitation.